Audi Q4 Sportback e-tron Review 2024

 You don't need to go to town on the options, either, or stretch yourself to a pricier model.
 The Sport trim level covers the basics, with things like a leather steering wheel, auto-dimming rear-view mirror and heated front sports seats – not to mention a plethora of interior LED lighting.

-All Audi Q4 Sportback e-tron models feature the same 10.1-inch infotainment system system.
-Unlike the screens in lesser VW and Skoda siblings you get proper haptic feedback, where the screen gives you a 'click' sensation through your finger when you select something.
+All Audi Q4 Sportback e-tron models feature the same 11.6-inch (formerly a 10.1-inch screen) infotainment system.
+Unlike the displaysin lesser VW and Skoda siblings, you get proper haptic feedback, where the screen gives you a 'click' sensation through your finger when you select something.
 That makes it more confidence-inspiring on the move.

 Refreshingly, this isn't a large Tesla-like portrait display, rather the kind of easy-to-use touchscreen we're used to from Audi.
 It's intuitively laid out, with sharp graphics and speedy reactions, while Apple CarPlay and Android Auto are also standard (the former wireless).
 There are even some physical buttons for the climate control system – old-fashioned to some, but far easier to use than the silly touch-sensitive sliding bar used in the Volkswagen ID.4.